puremourning/vim/rfc-argument-hints.md

 ## Content

+Discussion point: This is open for debate and I would love to hear thoughts on it.
+I see there are a couple of options here:

+1. **"Pass-through"**.
 The contents of the hint menu are at the discretion of the script.
-Borrowing from the approach taken for balloons, the menu supports a list of strings, but does not perform any additional formatting.
+Borrowing from the approach taken for balloons, the menu supports a list of strings, but does not perform any additional formatting (such as spacing/splitting).

-Discussion point: or popupmenu items?
-Or perhaps we should go all out and make it _strictly_ parameter hints, and have a specific "hint" item ?
-Certainly the latter would make formatting easier.
+2. **"Call a spoon a spoon"**.
+The purpose of the feature is argument hints, so we make the API specific to that.
+Anything else is YAGNI. e.g. The API is passed a list of signatures, including the active signature and argument.
+Vim then handles the display and highlighting, allowing the script interface to be relatively simple, while restricting (perhaps) the amount of innovation.

 # Implementation